Canon People + agents

 Current public event names include:

-Runtime truth
+Runtime state

 Descriptor fields that matter publicly: